Tidsbanken/security/SECURITY.md

 This Responsible Disclosure Policy applies to all systems, applications, websites, and services owned or operated by Tidsbanken AS.

+## Language

+We prefer that all reports and communications regarding security vulnerabilities be submitted in English or Norwegian to facilitate clear and effective communication between security researchers and our security team.

 ## Reporting Vulnerabilities

 If you discover a potential security vulnerability, please follow these steps to report it to us: